 (#) = number of cabins per category

 All rates are subject to change.
-In the event of an increase in fuel price, a fuel surcharge will apply.
+In the event of an increase in fuel prices, a fuel surcharge may apply.